 This stretch is extremely comfortable and relaxing.
 It will help if you have tension in the shoulders and neck, as well as stretching your back.
 Move from sitting to being on your hands and knees.
 Knees should be hip-width apart.
 Sit back so your buttocks are on your heels and stretch your arms out to the front.

 Put your hands on the floor and walk them forward so your chest is almost flat on the floor.
 Drop your head gently to the floor as well.
-Think about your spine being long and stretched.
+Think about your spine is long and stretched.
 Relax and enjoy the position.
 If your shoulders are not comfortable, then your arms can also be at your sides once your head is down.
 Hold and gently walk your hands back up until you are straight again.

-A little self-appreciation is always nice, but you can also stretch your shoulders, rhomboids and trapezius muscles with this stretch.
+A little self-appreciation is always nice, but you can also stretch your shoulders, rhomboids, and trapezius muscles with this stretch.
 Stand straight up and stretch arms wide to the sides then bring them in around yourself like a big hug.

 Hold your shoulders and pull to make the stretch deeper.
 Only go as far as you are comfortable.
 Inhale and exhale for 30 seconds then let it go.
 When you release, open your arms wide and change which arm is on top.